Intro to 1099-K tax forms for platforms and marketplaces

 State filing considerations for 1099-K

-Keep in mind that states may also have requirements and separate deadlines for reporting 1099-Ks and filing them.
+States might have different requirements and separate deadlines for reporting and filing 1099-Ks.
 We recommend consulting a tax advisor to determine your state filing requirements.

 Mailing vs. e-filing with the IRS